 - Blood loss – as a result of surgery or internal bleeding.1 Women with heavy menstruation (blood loss due to periods), pregnant women and those post childbirth can become iron deficent.
 6

-- Poor iron absorption – disorders such as Crohn’s Disease or Coeliac disease can reduce your body’s ability to absorb iron from the gut.
+- Poor iron absorption – disorders such as Crohn’s Disease or Coeliac disease and previous bowel surgery can reduce your body’s ability to absorb iron from the gut.
 4

 - Inadequate dietary iron intake – vegetarian and vegan lifestyles can have an increased risk for iron deficiency due to the reduced intake of animal products rich in easily absorbable iron.
 4